andrisecker/KOKISharpWaves/README.md

 ------------------------------------------------------

-> With the sripts in the repository one can create a [CA3 network model](https://github.com/andrisecker/KOKISharpWaves/blob/master/CA3_network_model.pdf) and examine the network dynamics during hippocampal SWRs (Sharp Wave-Ripples).
+> With the scripts in the repository one can create a [CA3 network model](https://github.com/andrisecker/KOKISharpWaves/blob/master/CA3_network_model.pdf) and examine the network dynamics during hippocampal SWRs (Sharp Wave-Ripples).

 To run the scripts, [install Brian (version 1)](http://brian.readthedocs.org/en/latest/installation.html) and run: